(Updated March 2021)

 Students are responsible for the security of their own computer equipment.
 Students should purchase locks and/or cables to lock their equipment to their desk.
 Students with laptops should be especially careful to lock their equipment and keep it in a carrying case when moving from place to place.
 Also, make sure to write down the serial numbers of all equipment.
 To discourage theft, students may want to engrave their driver’s license or ID number on any computer equipment they bring to campus.
 Engraving tools are available from the NCSU Campus Police Department.
 Students should check with their insurance company to make sure their computer is covered.

 Students are strongly encouraged to purchase an external hard drive or use an online back-up service and maintain current, continuous back-ups of their work.
 Current operating systems provide easy methods for making back-ups, but these require some sort of external storage on which to put the back-up files.
 Getting into the habit of consistently making back-ups will save pain and trouble in the future.
 The question is not IF files will be lost, but WHEN they will be lost.
 It usually happens when the files are the most critical.
-Students should do themselves a huge favor and get into the habit of making consistent back-ups.
+PLEASE, PLEASE, PLEASE get into the habit of making consistent back-ups!
 On-line back-up services are also available for monthly or yearly charges.
 NC State students also have unlimited Google Drive storage, which can provide a good, free place to back up their files, IF they develop the habit.

 Computer Documentation, Software and Repair